Mario Strikers Charged

 There is a bug in the NDEV file system that prevents the last file on the disk from being read properly.
 Therefore, we make sure that the last file on the disk (files are layed out alphabetically) is a dummy file that isn't read by the game.
 This file must be at least 32 bytes long.
 This file is added to the out\dist directory in the file GameArt.py Dave C.

-The loading screen before a match is different between the NTSC and PAL versions.
-The NTSC version shows the mugshot for the captain while the PAL version shows only the captain's head.
+The loading screen before a match is different between the US and European versions.
+The US version shows the mugshot for the captain while the European version shows only the captain's head.